redhat-adsa/HowWeEnable/workshops/git_101/03-advanced.md

 ## Rebase

 Rebasing is the process of moving or combining a sequence of commits to a new base commit.
-Rebasing is most used to fix a bug in the main branch and makes sure you have clean history of changes and can be visualized as the following:
+Rebasing is most used to fix a bug in the main branch and makes sure you have a clean history of changes which can be visualized as the following:

 ![image](images/rebase.svg)